meilisearch/demos/README.md

 This will do the following:

-- Create an index called `artWorks` in your MeiliSearch instance.
+- Create three indexes called `artWorks`, `artWorksAsc` and `artWorksDesc` in your MeiliSearch instance.

-- Add all artworks documents to that index.
+- Add all artworks documents to those indexes.

-- Add custom settings for a more relevant search.
+- Add custom settings to each one for a more relevant search.

 ### 5. Run the project